jpoppgit/bricks/README.md

 Classification of playing bricks.

-## Why?
+## In a nutshell
 Solving a real life classification problem, in building a solution for classifying playing bricks.

+I gradually created a data set with 4000+ samples by applying different image augmentation methods.
+Then a Support Vector Machine (SVM) was trained being able to distinguish 3 different playing bricks.
+In order to explain visually how good the SVM performs (and it does well 😉 ) in separating the three classes/bricks, I used the method [sklearn.svm.SVC.decision_function](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC.decision_function).
+The output of this function was processed into histograms visualizing SVM decision distances.

-Additionaly this repo and project serves as the author's personal learning space.<br>
+This repo and project serves as the author's personal learning space.
-For now a solution based on a support vector machine (SVM) is provided here.

 ## Getting started
 * (pip3 install --upgrade pip)